 b) Transition from L-STF to L-LTF shall be detected and fine timing shall be established.

-c) Coarse and fine frequency offsets shall be estimated.
+c) Coarse and fine carrier frequency offsets shall be estimated.

-d) Symbols in a PPDU shall be derotated according to estimated frequency offset.
+d) Symbols in a PPDU shall be derotated according to estimated carrier frequency offset.
+Sampling offset drift of the PPDU shall be also compensated according to a single parameter estimated during the preamble of the PPDU (i.e., fields before the VHT-SIG-B field).

-e) For each VHT-LTF symbol, transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers, and derotate the subcarrier values according to the estimated phase.
+e) For each VHT-LTF symbol, transform the symbol into subcarrier received values, estimate the phase (see NOTE) from the pilot subcarriers, and derotate the subcarrier values to compensate the estimated phase.

 f) Estimate the complex channel response coefficient for each of the subcarriers and each of the transmit streams.

-g) For each of the data OFDM symbols: transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers, derotate the subcarrier values according to the estimated phase, group the results from all of the receiver chains in each subcarrier to a vector, and multiply the vector by a zero-forcing equalization matrix generated from the estimated channel.
+g) For each of the data OFDM symbols: transform the symbol into subcarrier received values, estimate the phase (see NOTE) from the pilot subcarriers, derotate the subcarrier values to compensate the estimated phase, group the results from all of the receiver chains in each subcarrier to a vector, and multiply the vector by a zero-forcing equalization matrix generated from the estimated channel.

 h) For each data-carrying subcarrier in each spatial stream, find the closest constellation point and compute the Euclidean distance from it.

 i) Compute the average across PPDUs of the RMS of all errors per PPDU as given by Equation (19-89).

+NOTE - This phase is commonly called the Common Phase Error (CPE).

 27.3.19.4.4 Transmitter modulation accuracy (EVM) test